 Some business owners think of accountants only when year end comes around.
-The reality is your accountant’s input shouldn’t begin and end with your tax return; they should be a year-round business partner.
+The reality is your accountant’s input shouldn’t begin and end with your tax return.
+Accountants should be a year-round business partners.
 Accountants play a critical role in managing a business’s financial future by looking at the overall picture for your business and honing in on strategies to save your company money.
 An accountant is responsible for a number of duties including:

 - Advisement and preparation of business taxes

 - Keep your business in compliance with tax laws and changes

 - Advise you on the best business structure for your company

 - Manage Payroll